Amigos207/Amigos207/README.md

 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me in Instagram - @Amigos207
+- 📫 How to reach me in an every social media - @Amigos207

 <!---
 Amigos207/Amigos207 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.